Sunday, April 28, 2024

 these are fragile days for mother and child

-a shell stronger than you could ever imagine
+a shell required, stronger than you could ever imagine

 Monday, April 1, 2024